Last updated on January 28, 2025

 Best Collector Boosters

+#4.
 Kamigawa: Neon Dynasty

 Kamigawa: Neon Dynasty collector booster

 Neon Dynasty has a cool anime/Japanese art theme if you’re into that kind of art.
 Cards like the channel lands and powerful planeswalkers like The Wandering Emperor along with Urabrask the Hidden and Greasefang are interesting pulls from the Neon Dynasty collector boosters.
-The new Tamiyo, Compleated Sage and the cycle of Marches like March of Otherworldly Light are also interesting.
+The Tamiyo, Compleated Sage and the cycle of Marches like March of Otherworldly Light are also interesting.

-Magic The Gathering Kamigawa: Neon Dynasty Collector Booster | 15 Magic Cards
+Magic: The Gathering Kamigawa: Neon Dynasty Collector Booster | 15 Magic Cards

 • 15 Magic: The Gathering cards + 1 foil token